Other Licenses & Endorsements in Ohio

 - Applying for a New License in Ohio (Teen Drivers).

 Ohio School Bus Drivers and Chauffeurs

 If you want to drive a bus, a shuttle, or be a chauffeur, you will only need a commercial driver's license (CDL) if any of the following apply to the vehicle you'll be driving:

-- It has a gross vehicle weight rating of over 26,000 pounds (Class A license)
+- A single vehicle with a gross vehicle weight rating of over 26,001 lbs (Class B license)

-- It is designed to carry at least 16 people, including the driver (Class C license)
+- It is designed to carry at least 16 passengers, including the driver (Class C license).

-- It's a school bus designed to carry fewer than 16 people, including the driver (Class C license)
+- It's a school bus designed to carry fewer than 16 passengers, including the driver (Class C license).

 If either of the last two apply, you'll also need to acquire a passenger endorsement.

 Ohio no longer has a special chauffeur's license.